Bug Reporting: Frequently Asked Questions

 We do read each and every report submitted.
 We do not have any automated systems.
 That means a human being has to go through the reports and send them to their proper destinations.
 This is also why we urge you to give every single detail you think can possibly be part of the issue being reported.
 The more we know, the easier it is for us to send the report to its proper place for fixing.

-You may notice that we only send an email in two of those instances.
+You may notice that we only send an email in three of those instances.
 We do not have an automated response system and we simply do not have the manpower to respond to every single report sent.
 In many cases, all we could do would be to say “Thanks, we got it!”.

 So if you have sent a bug report, Thanks, we got it!